 From Treetop to Ground Cover: How to Layer Your Yard with Light

 Don’t let darkness dampen your summer fun.
 You can find plenty of pretty and practical lighting solutions for your outdoor spaces that will let you light up your summer nights for maximum enjoyment!

-Check out our Home & Garden patio lights category for a wide selection of outdoor lighting options.
+Check out our wide selection of Home & Garden patio lights and explore your outdoor lighting options.

+From Treetop to Ground Cover: How to Layer Your Yard with Light